 After being diagnosed with Type II diabetes in 2002, Kelly turned to triathlon to manage her health.
 Since then she has graduated from the University of Utah in Health Promotion and education and completed over 40 local triathlons along with one half iron and one iron distance race.
 She is also a frequent flyer on her bicycle as she pedals around town or in local distance cycling events.
 Kelly is a strong advocate for health in her community and has been involved in several local grassroots projects in her city.
-She enjoys cooking, gardening, quilting, triathlon and cycling.
-Kelly resides in South Jordan with her husband of 20+ years and 5 children ages 8 to 19.
+She enjoys cooking, gardening, quilting and cycling.
+Kelly resides in South Jordan with her husband of 20+ years and 5 children ages 10 to 21.

 Jordan Harris BS

 Jordan was born and raised in Utah and absolutely loves it here.
 He graduated from the University of Utah with a B.S. in Exercise Science and a minor in Nutrition.
 Most recently he worked in cardiac rehabilitation at the University of Utah Hospital as an Exercise Specialist.
 He was able to do exercise prescription for anyone with heart issues ranging from heart attack to heart transplant with the goal of getting back to full health.
 Jordan also has experience teaching resistance training and circuit training classes at the University of Utah.
 He is a college football fanatic and never misses a game (GO UTES!).
 He loves being outdoors and in nature even though he is probably the only Utah native who has never been skiing.
 During the summer he spends his time hunting, fishing, and camping with his family.
 He loves to run and lift weights, and play any sport he can to stay active.